CALL NOW

 According to the J.D.
 Power 2022 U.S. Auto Claims Satisfaction Study, Nationwide received an overall customer satisfaction index rating of 868.
 This result is based on a 1,000-point scale.

-How Long Does It Take For Nationwide To Process A Claim?
+How Long Does It Take for Nationwide to Process a Claim?

 Nationwide can take anywhere from several weeks to months to process a claim.
 The time it takes to process a claim will depend on several factors, including the severity of the crash and the extent of the damage.